rmzetti/hover-exec/READMORE.md

 There is also an  *include* capability, known as `#inhere` (to distinguish from  *includes* in scripts) - see [Including tagged sections using #inhere](#including-tagged-sections-using-inhere) for details and examples.

 Matlab takes a substantial amount of time to run from code block exec (eg. the startup time for matlab to run a 'batch file' is about 5s on a recent Ryzen laptop).
 Although this is a Matlab startup issue, it undermines the use of `matlab` within *hover-exec*.
-Also I haven't been able to get a Matlab based REPL working (unlike, for example, Octave, which is fairly strightforward.)
+Also I haven't been able to get a Matlab based REPL working (unlike, for example, Octave, which is fairly straightforward.)

 The startup times for other included scripts are generally fairly minimal (see the demo gif above).